 I can scarcely blame them for their anxiety, though.
 Git’s power far outstrips its discoverability, which makes it a devastatingly useful tool, but also a terrifying one.
 Even seasoned programmers can accidentally do something with git before they understand what they did; just this week, I managed to accidentally amend a commit with changes that were meant for a new commit.
 I was pairing with another very experienced colleague, and it took us both a few minutes to figure out what had happened.

 Here’s the thing: if your comfort with git ends at ‘push’ and ‘pull,’ that scenario sounds like a nightmare.
-But it was no big deal: we had checked out a feature branch and accidentally amended the last commit from the main branch.
-So we reset the commit, stashed the files we had changed, re-amended the last commit, then popped the stash and made our new commit.
+But because we’re comfortable in git, it was no big deal: we reset the commit, stashed the files we had changed, re-amended the last commit, then popped the stash and made our new commit.
 It took about four commands to fix it.
 We laughed about it once we realized what had happened (the culprit: me, going way too fast, go figure).

 If you’d like the git-tastrophe to go from “my worst fear” to “something to laugh about,” hopefully these videos can do that for you.
 Their combined runtime is about an hour, with two goals:

 - Lay out the basics to help you understand your changes

 - Tell you about the big guardrails that, if you always commit your changes and never cross those guardrails, you won’t lose your work.
 (This is why my colleague and I weren’t worried.
 We knew we had committed, so we knew the work wasn’t lost, and we knew not to do any of the things that could lose the work.)